jubishop/artisanal/source/articles/a-hobbyist-s-google-api.html.md

 ## This app isn't verified!

 Once you choose an account (and enter your password if necessary), you'll see a scary `This app is not verified!` screen.
 Woopeedoo.
-Click the `Advanced` link or whatever it's called (it's different in each browser), and then click the scary link to go to the unsafe page or whatever it says.
+Click the `Advanced` link or whatever it's called (it's different in each browser), and click the scary link to go to the unsafe page.
 Click through a few more `Allow` style Google forms and you'll ultimately land at a `localhost` address, which will fail to load anything.
 This is fine.
 Look in the URL.
 It'll look like this:

 ```shell
 https://localhost/?code=$CODE&scope=$SCOPE